7Ps of Marketing Mix

 What Are the 7Ps of Marketing Mix?

-4. Promotion: The communication efforts that raise awareness, generate interest, and encourage purchase, through advertising, social media, and more.
+4. Promotion: The communication efforts that raise awareness, generate interest, and encourage purchase through advertising, social media, and more.

-Deep Dive Into Each of the 7Ps of Marketing with Examples
+7Ps of Marketing with Real-Life Examples

 1. Product: More Than Just a Good or Service